 - Internal energy (U)

 - Entropy (S).
-Entropy is a thermodynamic quantity that explains the energy that can not be used in a thermodynamic process.
-It is a function of a state of extensive character and its value grows in an isolated system, according to the second law of thermodynamics.
+Entropy is a thermodynamic magnitude that explains the energy that cannot be performed by useful work in a thermodynamic process.
+It is a function of an extended character state and its value increases in an isolated system, according to the second law of thermodynamics.
 It can be interpreted as the state of disorder of a system.
-The positive variation of entropy indicates the natural sense in which any event occurs in an isolated system.
+The positive entropy change indicates the natural sense in which any event occurs in an isolated system.

 - Gibbs free energy (G).
-In thermodynamics, the free energy of Gibbs (or free enthalpy) is a mathematical expression, more specifically a function of extended state, which provides the condition of balance and spontaneity for any process that takes place under constant pressure (for example, many reactions) . chemical products).
-The changes in free energy are symbolized as ΔG and represent the energy available for useful chemical work.
+In thermodynamics, Gibbs free energy (or free enthalpy) is a mathematical expression, more specifically an extended state function, that provides the condition of equilibrium and spontaneity for any process that takes place under constant pressure (for example, many reactions) . chemical products).
+Changes in free energy are symbolized as ΔG and represent the energy available for useful chemical work.

 Most identities in chemical thermodynamics arise from the application of the first law of thermodynamics and the second law of thermodynamics, in particular the law of conservation of energy, to these state functions.

-In short, the three laws of thermodynamics announce the following:
+In summary, the three laws of thermodynamics announce the following:

 The energy of the universe is constant.